The above cartoon was produced by an anonymous cartoonist.

 sunrise.
 It was my first serious climb since the incident on February 10.
 It's hard to get back on the horse after being thrown, and I had to do it in less than ideal conditions.
 Tree 5 is about 90 feet tall, the climb is about 80 feet, it's way out in the middle of the swamp, there are lots of ominous looking dead branches near the top, there were high winds, and I had to do the climb alone.
 It was an exhilarating climb despite the wind and cold.
 As

 very closely.
-After what happened on the last climb, I was most nervous about the descent, but the new Petzl STOP worked very smoothly the whole way down.
+After what happened on the last climb, I was most nervous about the descent, but the new Petzl STOP worked smoothly on the way down.
 The climb and the trip back were like a triathlon.
 After the climb, I had to transport all the gear (including the kayak) several hundred meters through the

 semi-flooded forest.
 This was the most exhausting part of the triathlon, but the kayak ride back was the marathon, taking about three hours due to the strong winds (which always seemed to be in my face).